 By far, the most frequent advice from PODS customers is to pack and load at your own pace, because flexibility is the main thing they liked most about using a moving and storage container.

 For example, when Jehlisah Rae and her husband had to move while she was several months pregnant, they knew they couldn’t cram all their moving into just one day.
-Even though their new Pittsburgh area home was just three miles away from their townhouse, they didn’t want to go with a DIY rental truck as they’d always done before.
-She said getting a PODS container delivered to their driveway in advance gave them the breathing room they needed to get their packing and loading done gradually over the course of a few weeks.
+Even though their new Pittsburgh-area home was just three miles away from their townhouse, they didn’t want to go with a DIY rental truck like they’d always done before.
+She said renting a container from PODS and having it delivered to their driveway in advance gave them the breathing room they needed to get their packing and loading done gradually over the course of a few weeks.

 “Everything was so easy,” said Jehlisah, explaining how the ability to do a little at a time helped her feel less stressed, even while working full-time and caring for their toddler daughter.